JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7879 days**.

-And here is a just a random fact -  **In the average lifetime, a person will walk the equivalent of 5 times around the equator.**.
+And here is a just a random fact -  **Length of beard an average man would grow if he never shaved 27.5 feet**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)